In this article, I’d like to share with you some great ideas on how to build a strong discipline so you can achieve whatever you want a lot faster.

 Rule #3: Level Up Slowely

 The truth is that you will experience a bit of boredom, and that will usually lead you to do more of what you are doing.

-Do that if only it became effortless, and easy to do, otherwise, stick with you current level.
+Do it if only it became effortless, and easy to do, otherwise, stick with your current level.